Internal Hy Documentation¶

 hy.models.HyString is the base class of string-equivalent Hy

 models.
-It also represents double-quoted string literals,
+It also represents string literals (including bracket strings), which

 compile down to unicode string literals in Python.

 unicode objects in Python 2, and string objects in Python 3 (and are

 Hy literal strings can span multiple lines, and are considered by the parser as a single unit, respecting the Python escapes for unicode strings.